benc-uk/vuego-demoapp/README.md

 - `IPSTACK_API_KEY` - Enable the weather feature with a IPStack API key
 - `PORT` - Port to listen on (default: `4000`)
 - `CONTENT_DIR` - Directory to serve static content from (default: `.`)
-- `AUTH_CLIENT_ID` - Set to a Azure AD registered app if you wish to enable the optional user login feature
+- `AUTH_CLIENT_ID` - Set to a Azure AD registered app if you wish to enable the optional user sign-in feature

-### Optional User Login Feature
+### Optional User Sign-In Feature

 The application can be configured with an optional user sign-in feature which uses Azure Active Directory as an identity platform.
 This uses wrapper & helper libraries from https://github.com/benc-uk/msal-graph-vue